-Derivatives include instruments held by the Group that hedge the risk involved in the fluctuations of interest and currency rates.
-In relation to the instruments qualified as cash flow hedges, the portion of gain or loss on the hedging instrument that is determined to be an effective hedge is recognized directly in other comprehensive income and the ineffective portion is recognized in net profit or loss.
+Derivatives include hedge instruments held by the Group that mitigate the risk of interest and currency rates fluctuations.
+In relation to the instruments qualified as cash flow hedges, the portion of gain or loss on the hedging instrument that is determined to be an effective hedge is recognized directly in other comprehensive income and the ineffective portion (if any) is recognized in net profit or loss.
 The classification of hedges in the statement of financial position depends on their maturity.
 For derivatives that do not qualify for hedge accounting, any gain or losses arising from changes in fair value are recorded directly in net profit and loss for the year.
-The fair value of interest rate swap contracts is determined by reference to market values for similar instruments.
+The fair value of interest rate swap contracts is determined by calculating the present value of cash flows of each leg of the transaction, taking into account several risk statistics.

 Item 5.4.2.
-Financial position as of 30 June 2017 compared to 31 December 2016
+Financial position as of 30 June 2018 compared to 31 December 2017

-Total assets increased by €107,183 (6%) to €1,946,673 as of 30 June 2017.
-This increase was mainly due to revaluation of investment property, acquisition of land plots in Bucharest and Budapest, and investment primarily into Galeria Północna, Ada Mall, Artico, White House, Green Heart and completion of FortyOne III.
+Total assets increased by €147,073 (7%) to €2,329,682 as of 30 June 2018.
+This increase was mainly due to acquisition and development activity: primarily Ada Mall, White House and Green Heart.